ripple/vault-pki-formula/README.md

 ### Notes

-1.If you must copy the key + certificate material out of the Vault PKI client directory -- do it in a post-activate script if possible so that your server still gets the newest version regularly.
+1. If you must copy the key + certificate material out of the Vault PKI client directory -- do it in a post-activate script if possible so that your server still gets the newest version regularly.